AJWest22/MS4/README.md

     - Select the branch to enable automatic deploys, (as was done with this project).
 Alternatively you can set it to deploy manually.

-    - Set key/value pairs for the following keys:IP, MONGO_DBNAME, MONGO_URI, PORT, SECRET_KEY
+    - Set key/value pairs for the following keys:IP, PORT, SECRET_KEY

     - Return to your dashboard and click deploy.